chrisbradshaw/work-genie/README.md

-# fit-market 0.0.5
+# work-genie 0.0.5

-Fitmarket is an online marketplace for fitness classes and services, built using the Python web framework Django
+Work Genie is a peer to peer marketplace for online freelancer services, built using the Python web framework Django

 **Features**